Shorewood High School (Wisconsin)

 Shorewood High School is a comprehensive public high school located in the village of Shorewood, Wisconsin.
 It is part of the Shorewood School District.

 As of the 2022–23 school year, the school had an enrollment of 636 students and 48.47 classroom teachers on a full-time equivalent basis, giving a student to teacher ratio of 13.12.
 The school's original colors were blue and gold but were changed to red and grey in 1930.
 Among options for extra curricular activities for students are 23 sports and more than 40 co-curricular clubs and activities.
+The school also publishes a student newspaper called Ripples.

 Facilities

 Administration Building

 The original building on the campus is the administration building.
 Constructed in 1925, it features a 40-foot diameter copper dome used as a social studies classroom.
-The administration building houses administration, social studies, English, and foreign language classes.
+The administration building houses administration, the health office, social studies, English, and foreign language classes.
+The administration building underwent a major renovation and addition that began in June 2020 and was completed around July 2023 as part of a $65 million district-wide referendum approved by voters in April 2019.

 Auditorium

 The campus features a 1,211 seat auditorium that resembles the RKO Theater, now known as Radio City Music Hall.
 The auditorium was renamed the Barb Gensler Theater for The Dramatic Arts in 2012 in honor of retired drama department director Barbara Gensler and her 47 years of service to the school.